How The West Was Lost: Fifty Years of Economic Folly ― and the Stark Choices Ahead

 - 226 pp.

 - March 28, 2011

-The epic battle between the West and "the Rest," pits aging capitalist countries with failing institutions and irrational policies against the discipline, focus and energy of emerging economies.
+Aging capitalist countries with failing institutions and irrational policies face off against the discipline, focus, and energy of emerging economies.

 Whether by serendipity or strategy, there could hardly be a more timely book this year than How The West Was Lost, given its central themes of debilitating national debt and a dearth of productive public investment ― and the potential doomsday fallout from both.